zoltan-nz/hadoop/nwen-406-zoltan-debre.md

 $ hadoop jar target/wordcount-1.0-SNAPSHOT.jar nz.zoltan.WordCount jobs/example1/input jobs/example1/output
 ```

-However, the last solution will not work, if we have more `main` class in the same `.jar` project built by maven.
+However, the last solution will work only if we removed the `mainClass` from `pom.xml` as described above at `pom.xml` setup.

 **WordCount2.java**